 For example, the ACG® technical manual itself warns about risk scores being manipulated by the deliberate upcoding patient risk.
 Even though sometimes detectible through audits, this has happened fairly often under CMS’s risk-adjusted capitation plans.

-There is no evidence that KPI Ninja’s secreted data development process, whatever it may be, includes any protection from deliberate larding of the EHR by direct primary care providers*.
-Then, too, if the “Nextera Zero Dollar Claims (EHR)” process is to any degree automated, a single bad line of program code might bake risk measurement upcoding into the cake, even if the baker/programmer had only the best of intentions.
+There is no evidence that KPI Ninja’s secreted data development process, whatever it may have been, included any protection from deliberate larding of the EHR by direct primary care providers.
+Then, too, if the “Nextera Zero Dollar Claims (EHR)” process is to any degree automated, a single bad setting or line of program code might bake risk measurement upcoding into the cake, even if the baker/programmer had only the best of intentions.

 More importantly, on a broader level, developing and executing an EHR-to-claims code conversion process required that someone at KPI Ninja create and interpret uniform, objective, and precise standards for doing so.
 What were the standards?
 How were they created?
 Who applies them?
 What steps were taken to validate the process?

 There are only two things we know for certain about the EHR-to-diagnostic claims process: first, that KPI Ninja essentially promised to deliver increased DPC cohort risk scores to Nextera; and, second, that Nextera paid KPI Ninja for its efforts.

 No matter how good ACG® software may be in turning accurate diagnostic codes into accurate risk predictions, the risk measurements cranked out for Nextera patients can be no more valid than the diagnostic data generated by KPI Ninja’s secrets.